Support

 SB 300 HB 461 Economic Development - Rural Readiness Program and Rural Maryland Capacity Building Fund - Establishment Sen. Katie Hester (9-D)

 Establishing the Rural Readiness Program administered by the Rural Maryland Council to provide assistance to rural communities to enhance their capacity for economic development; requiring priority to be given when making certain grants to entities that have completed the Rural Readiness Program; and establishing the Rural Maryland Capacity Building Fund to be administered by the Council to provide grants to support collaborative planning and capacity building initiatives that address the needs of rural communities.
-Finance Support
+Economic Matters

 SB 305 HB 507 Qualifying Nonprofit Organizations - Incarcerated Individual Training and Reentry Grant Fund - Extension Sen. Shelly Hettleman (11-D)

 Extending the fiscal years through 2029 in which the Governor may include an appropriation of $1,000,000 in the annual budget bill for certain qualifying nonprofit organizations that provide automotive repair training and reentry assistance to incarcerated or formerly incarcerated individuals; and extending the termination date for provisions relating to funding for certain services to incarcerated and formerly incarcerated individuals.
-Budget and Taxation Support
+Budget and Taxation

-In the Senate - Second Reading Passed with Amendments (3/3)
+In the Senate - Returned Passed (4/10)

 SB 325 HB 548 Land Use - Permitting - Development Rights (Maryland Housing Certainty Act) Sen. Malcolm Augustine (47-D)

-SB 352 HB 68 Motor Vehicles - Special Registration Plates - Old Line Plates (Old Line Plate Program Act of 2026) Sen. Nick Charles (25-D)
+SB 352 HB 68 Motor Vehicles - Special Registration Plates - Old Line Plates (Old Line License Plate Program Act of 2026) Sen. Nick Charles (25-D)

-In the Senate - Hearing 2/04 at 11:00 a.m.
-(1/28)
+In the House - Hearing 3/31 at 1:00 p.m.
+(3/25)

-SB 371 HB 395 Water Pollution Control - Discharge Permits - Concentrated Animal Feeding Operations Sen. Mary Carozza (38-R)
+SB 371 HB 395 Water Pollution Control - Discharge Permits - Animal Feeding Operations Sen. Mary Carozza (38-R)

 SB 373 HB 66 Environment - Regional Greenhouse Gas Initiative - Withdrawal (Restoring Energy Freedom Act) Sen. Stephen Hershey (36-R)